Building Community Resilience to COVID-19

 What are we doing about it?

-As a rule Africa Foundation does not support the running and maintenance requirements of clinics / schools / HBC centres – because this creates a dependency that we cannot guarantee is sustainable.
+As a rule Africa Foundation does not support the running and maintenance requirements of clinics because this creates a dependency that is not sustainable.
 Our work is done in complete partnership with the relevant Government departments who take responsibility for the staffing and resourcing of these facilities.

 We are in unprecedented times, and our close relationships with the Government departments means that, in times of need, we pull together to do what is required for the benefit of the communities that we serve.
 As hard as the Governments will try to respond, supplies will be limited and distribution to rural areas may be slow.

 It is our time to act.
 We are in contact with all of the clinics that Africa Foundation has supported, determining their critical needs.
-We are sourcing suppliers and determining costs and speed of delivery.
+Every Doctor and Nurse we have spoken to has expressed their fear for themselves and their communities.
+Afraid that they do not have the equipment to detect cases, the facilities to isolate cases, and the protective clothing to stop the spread of cases.
+We are sourcing and providing the necessary supplies.

 Every dollar will help to have the right supplies, in the right place, at the right time – and save people’s lives.